grusin-db/dbr-project-sample/README.md

   - `pytest` simple tests just showing that pytest is working fine
   - `sdk` simple tests showing that SDK's `WorspaceClient` is working fine
   - `etl` simple tests checking some spark elt logic, it verifies that db connect is working as expected

+Windows users might want to use WSL2 and setup VSCode to use WS2 image of your favorite linux distribution.